Turkish State Railways: Ports

-The State Railways own and operate seven ports throughout the country and has connections to two more ports.
-The ports TCDD owns are the Port of Haydarpaşa in Istanbul on the southern mouth of the Bosphorus, the Port of Izmir on the Aegean Sea, the Port of Mersin and the Port of İskenderun on the Mediterranean Sea, the Port of Bandırma on the Sea of Marmara, the Port of Derince on the Gulf of İzmit, and the Port of Samsun on the Black Sea.
+The State Railways own and operated seven ports throughout the country and has connections to two more ports.
+The ports TCDD owns are the Port of Haydarpaşa in Istanbul on the southern mouth of the Bosphorus, the Port of İzmir on the Aegean Sea, the Port of Mersin and the Port of İskenderun on the Mediterranean Sea, the Port of Bandırma on the Sea of Marmara, the Port of Derince on the Gulf of İzmit, and the Port of Samsun on the Black Sea.
 The railways have connections to the Port of Zonguldak, owned by Türkiye Taşkömürü Kurumu (Turkish Coal Company), the Port of Tekkeköy and the Port of Tekirdağ, owned by AKPORT AŞ.
 In 2004, the privatization of all ports except Haydarpaşa began.

-By 2014 Mersin, Iskenderun, Bandirma, Samsun ports are privatized.
+By 2014 Mersin, Iskenderun, Bandirma, Samsun ports had been privatized.
 Tender for privatization of Derince Port has also completed and waiting for takeover.

 The state railways are planning on building rail connections to the Port of Güllük (via Çine) and to the Port of Ereğli, which TCDD serviced until 2004.

 The ports TCDD owns are the most important in Turkey.
 The country's five largest ports are owned by the state railways.
 The Port of Haydarpaşa will soon be decommissioned, when the Marmaray project is complete.